OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion

-Although SimulST is the primary focus of this work, we also evaluate the systems in the offline scenario, where latency is not a concern and the goal is to maximize translation quality.
-In this setting, we can leverage the self-cascade inference mode described in \Cref{sec:training} to further boost performance.

-To measure the contributions of fine-tuning and visual context, we first evaluate the cascaded baseline in four configurations: base vs. fine-tuned (LoRA FT) models, each tested with and without images.
-For the E2E OmniFusion model, we additionally train a variant that uses only the middle-layer fusion without gating to assess the need for the gating module.
-We then compare all E2E configurations (mid-only fusion and full gated fusion) both with and without images, and with/without self-cascade inference.
-Results are averaged across three target languages $en\rightarrow\{de,it,zh\}$ and reported in \Cref{tab:averaged_xcomet} using XCOMET-XL scores.
-We further include the detailed XCOMET-XL error categories, hypothesizing that E2E models may sacrifice minor fluency for substantially fewer major and critical errors.
+Although SimulST is our primary focus, we also evaluate all systems in an offline setting where latency is unconstrained and translation quality is maximized.
+In this scenario, we additionally leverage the self-cascade inference mode (\Cref{sec:training}) to further improve performance.
+To isolate the effects of fine-tuning and visual context, we evaluate the cascaded baseline in five configurations: base MMFM fine-tuned for ST\footnote{Even if it is competitive, it is insufficient due to limited language coverage compared to SeedX}, and base vs. LoRA cascade fine-tuned with and without images.
+For OmniFusion, we train an additional mid-only fusion variant (without gating) (We find using the middle layer performs best in our preliminary experiments from Table \ref{tab:layer_analysis}) to assess the contribution of the gating module.
+We compare all E2E configurations with and without images and self-cascade inference.
+Results are averaged over $en\rightarrow {de,it,zh}$ and reported using XCOMET-XL in \Cref{tab:averaged_xcomet}, including fine-grained error categories.
+Additionally, inference times are reported in Table \ref{tab:quality_latency}, although latency is not a primary constraint.

-The results yield several insights.
-In the cascaded pipeline, LoRA fine-tuning yields consistent gains (e.g., 85.94 $\rightarrow$ 86.59 with images), whereas adding images provides only marginal benefit.
-In contrast, the E2E OmniFusion model benefits substantially from both gated fusion (outperforming mid-only fusion) and image context showing the need for gating module and additional contextual information.
-Although the direct E2E translation score remains slightly below the best cascaded system, enabling self-cascade inference closes this gap almost entirely (cascaded LoRA FT: 86.59 vs. E2E gated fusion + self-cascade: 86.57).
-More importantly, error analysis reveals that our best E2E configuration produces the fewest critical and major errors (e.g., 719 vs. 751.3 for the strongest cascaded baseline).
-These findings demonstrate that OmniFusion, when equipped with image context and self-cascade inference, matches fine-tuned cascaded system in offline ST quality while offering significantly fewer severe translation errors
+First, directly fine-tuning the MMFM for speech translation performs substantially worse than OmniFusion (82.30 vs 83.98 XCOMET), confirming combining is more effective than adapting the MMFM alone.
+In the cascaded pipeline, LoRA fine-tuning provides consistent gains (e.g., 85.94 $\rightarrow$ 86.59 with images), while images offer only marginal improvements.
+In contrast, the E2E OmniFusion model benefits substantially from both gated fusion (outperforming mid-only fusion) and image context, highlighting the importance of gating and additional contextual information.
+Although direct E2E translation slightly trails the best cascaded system, enabling self-cascade inference nearly closes the gap (cascaded LoRA FT: 86.59 vs. E2E gated fusion + self-cascade: 86.57).
+More importantly, error analysis shows that our best E2E configuration produces fewer critical and major errors (e.g., 719 vs. 751.3 major errors for the best cascaded system).
+These results demonstrate that OmniFusion with image context and self-cascade inference matches fine-tuned cascaded systems in offline ST quality while producing fewer severe translation errors.